 If your mentor leaves the scheme you will be offered a refund on a pro-rata basis based on the number of incomplete sessions or offered a new mentor for no additional cost.

-If you are not completely satisfied with the scheme please contact Disability Connect directly at email@example.com.
+If you are not completely satisfied with the scheme please contact email@example.com.
+Please do not direct any complaints to your mentor.